aws-samples/aws-serverless-workshop-innovator-island/00-cleanup/README.md

 ### 4. Resources in CloudFormation
 1. From the [CloudFormation console][cloudformation-console], select each stack beginning with `theme-park` and choose **Delete**.
-1. Repeat this process for the stack beginning with `ride-times`
 1. This deletes all resources associated with the stacks deployed in various modules.
 Note this process takes a few minutes.

 ### 5. Manually created Lambda functions